Sravan2311/Campus-Evaluation-FE/README.md

-# Campus Evaluation Notification System (FE Backend Logic)
+# Campus Evaluation Notification System

 A priority-based notification inbox system that dynamically ranks campus notifications by importance and recency.
 This project implements an efficient ranking algorithm using a Min-Heap (`O(log n)` insertion complexity) to maintain the top `N` most relevant notifications for users.